shawn-mcgee/shawn-mcgee/README.md

 ### 👉😎👉

-My name is **Shawn McGee (He/Him)** and I am a full-time father, a part-time DM, and a some-time programmer with big dreams.
+My name is **Shawn McGee (He/Him)** and I am a full-time Dad, a part-time DM, and a some-time programmer with big dreams.

 > I am a technically-minded, family-oriented self-starter with an innate ability to master new skills quickly and I especially enjoy designing solutions to novel challenges.